This article addresses frequently asked questions and known issues about Azure Container Registry.

 docker push myregistry.azurecr.cn/1gb:latest

-You should be able to see that the storage usage has increased in the Azure portal, or you can query usage using the CLI.
+You should be able to see that the storage usage has increased in the Azure portal, or you can query usage using the Azure CLI:

 az acr show-usage -n myregistry

-Delete the image using the Azure CLI or portal and check the updated usage in a few minutes.
+Next, delete the image by using the Azure CLI or in the Azure portal, wait a few minutes, and then check the updated usage.

 az acr repository delete -n myregistry --image 1gb

-How do I authenticate with my registry when running the CLI in a container?
+How do I authenticate with my registry when running the Azure CLI in a container?

 You need to run the Azure CLI container by mounting the Docker socket: